Blendify/blender-manual/trunk/blender_docs/manual/editors/outliner.rst

 Orphan Data
    Lists :doc:`data-blocks </data_system/data_blocks>`
    which are unused and/or will be lost when the file is reloaded.
-   Includes data-blocks with a fake user only.
+   It includes data-blocks which have only a fake user.
 You can add/remove Fake User by clicking on cross/tick icon in the right side of the Outliner editor.

    Purge All